 Fasting insulin: 4.8 µIU/mL

 Note: The reading on my glucometer was 88 mg/dL (compared to 84 mg/dL from Quest), which was taken just moments before the blood draw from the lab.
-Overall, I’d say my trusty old glucometer held up pretty good!
+Overall, I’d say my trusty old glucometer held up pretty well!

 Step 4 – Calculating my HOMA-IR score